← All posts

 It tracks follow-up as a workflow, not a to-do list.
 If the first contact attempt doesn't connect, the system schedules the next one.
 Follow-up doesn't depend on someone remembering to call back.
 It happens because the system is designed to make it happen.

-These aren't features that require a large firm or a big budget.
-They require the intake and the pipeline to be connected — one system where the lead enters, the response goes out, the follow-up is tracked, and the outcome is recorded.
-The firms that treat intake as a workflow rather than an inbox consistently convert more of the leads they're already paying for.
+These are not features that require a large firm or a big budget.
+They require the intake and the pipeline to be connected, one system where the lead enters, the response goes out, the follow-up is tracked, and the outcome is recorded.
+The firms that treat intake as a workflow rather than an inbox convert more of the leads they already paid for.